 Cocaine users who have been mixing the drug with alcohol will get more specialized treatment with more support.
 The mixing of the drug has more potent effects that are known to linger around in the body for much longer.
 As such, the patients will require a more specialized form of treatment to ensure that the detox process is effective.

 Counseling is also part of the program at Granite Recovery Centers, and it has been designed to provide the patients with the moral support they need to push through.
 Drugs are powerful, and their effects linger in the mind for much longer than they do in the body.
 Mental recovery is an integral part of our treatment program.
-Having a positive mental outlook is also required once you leave the treatment program.
+A positive mental outlook is also required once you leave the treatment program.

 In counseling, patients recovering from the use of cocaine and alcohol get to learn about the drugs’ effects on their brains.
 They see how the drugs mix up the release of chemicals in their brains and how this affects their dependency levels.
 As such, the recovering addicts can hold off the feeling of going back to their drug habit.